Lander-Rust/.github/profile/README.md

 A practical hardware instancing plugin for the Bevy game engine.

-## YM2612
+## Yamaha OPN2

+A Rust port of NukeyT's reverse-engineered YM2612 chip (otherwise known as the sound of the Sega Mega Drive,) and a high-level interface capable of accurate VGM playback.

+Achieved using a mechanical C > Rust translator, in concert with a great deal of refactoring, and stringent unit-testing for compatibility.

 [libnuked-opn2-port](https://github.com/Lander-Rust/libnuked-opn2-port)

 [opn2-rs](https://github.com/Lander-Rust/opn2-rs)

-A Rust port + high-level interface to NukeyT's reverse-engineered Yamaha OPN2 library.
-Capable of accurate VGM playback.

-Achieved using a mechanical C > Rust translator, in concert with a great deal of refactoring, and stringent unit-testing for compatibility.

 ## Antigen